- This event has passed.

 November 20, 2019 @ 8:00 am - 5:00 pm

 Ticket Required for this FREE event

 Museum Day Live! is an annual event hosted by Smithsonian magazine in which participating museums across the country open their doors to anyone presenting a Museum Day Ticket…for free!
 Fee Museum Day Live Ticket is for two people only.
-Tickets will be available for the public to download beginning at midnight on August 15, 2019.
+Tickets will be available for the public to download on February 27th.
 Your Ticket will be emailed to you after you submit your information.
 You may show your e-mail ticket on your phone, or print a copy, to receive your free admission.